 14 – Guernsey (one of the UK’s Channel Islands) votes to legalise abortion.
 The previous law from 1910 meant women faced life imprisonment if found guilty of having a termination.

 15 – The IRA detonates a 1,500-kilogram (3,300 lb) lorry bomb on Corporation Street in the centre of Manchester, England.
 It is the biggest bomb detonated in Britain since the Second World War.
 More than 200 people are injured but there are no fatalities.

 23 – Archbishop Desmond Tutu is given an official farewell at his retirement service.

 25 – A truck bomb kills 19 American soldiers and wounds 300 people in Dhahran, Saudi Arabia.
 No suspects are apprehended.

 29 – The Prince’s Trust concert is held in Hyde Park, London, and is attended by 150,000 people.
 The Who headlines the event in their first performance since 1989.

 01 – Actress Margaux Hemingway commits suicide in her apartment at Santa Monica, California.
 Four other members of her family have previously taken their own lives, including her famous grandfather, writer Ernest Hemingway.

-17 – A TWA Boeing 747 explodes over the Atlantic Ocean shortly after takeoff from New York’s Kennedy International Airport, killing all 230 people aboard.
+17 – A TWA Boeing 747 explodes off the coast of Long Island shortly after takeoff from New York’s Kennedy International Airport, killing all 230 people aboard.
 Theories about the blast onboard Flight 800 blame mechanical failure, fuel tank explosion, terrorist action or accidental downing by a missile from a nearby military base, but findings remain inconclusive.

 19 – Bosnian Serb President Radovan Karadžic resigns after being indicted on war crimes charges and the issue of an international arrest warrant.